JuliaIntervals/IntervalArithmetic.jl/docs/src/usage.md

 [3.09999, 3.20001]
 ```

-From v0.4, you can also use the `±` operator:
+You can also use the `±` operator:
 ```jldoctest usage
 julia> 1.5 ± 0.1
 [1.39999, 1.60001]